ES EN

 Projectors and associators

 The visual experience may be projected (the colours or shapes are seen physically, superimposed on reality) or associated (they are seen in the mind's eye, or a strong impression of the colour, shape, etc. is perceived although nothing is actually seen in external space).
-Associator synesthetes are the clear majority: it is estimated that about 10% of synesthetes are projectors and 90% are associators.
+Associator synesthetes are the clear majority: it is estimated that at least 90% are associators while up to about 10% of synesthetes have projective experiences.
 Some synesthetes have both types of experience, projection and association, although most have never experienced physical projection of their colours and shapes into their actual vision.

 Auditory-visual synesthesia is one of the most common types of synesthesia and it is estimated that up to 40% of synesthetes could have one or more of its subtypes.
 It covers many different experiences, with a variety of specific inducers (general sounds, musical notes, instruments, chords, genres, the human voice, etc.) and concurrents (colour, shape, texture, position, movement etc.).